 The good news is that on-the-ground action is already happening.
 While we wait for governments and businesses to set and keep commitments, there are millions of people in communities around the world working towards the 1.5°C goal.
 They are installing renewables, protecting nature, and changing how our food is grown.

 This is no small thing.
-These people are part of a huge global movement without a name—they are guardians, innovators, farmers, organizers, activists.
-They’re both the last line of defense protecting what we cannot afford to lose, and the leading edge of progress, driving the transitions we need.
+These people are part of a vast global movement without a name—they are guardians, innovators, farmers, organizers, and activists.
+They’re both the last line of defense protecting what we cannot afford to lose and the leading edge of progress, driving the transitions we need.

 So, when we think of action for climate change, we need to think of people like Nemonte Nenquimo of the Waorani Nation in the Amazon rainforest.
 Her work—supported by Ceibo Alliance and Amazon Frontlines—has protected 500,000 acres of the Amazon rainforest and provided a legal precedent to protect another seven million acres from oil auctions.